THE DHARMA FLOWER SUTRA SEEN THROUGH

 We distinguish the various elements

-of our respective existence
+of our respective existence,

-on account of our deluded way of thinking
+on account of our deluded way

-that things are as they seem to be
+are as they seem to be

-and that all dharmas either exist or do not exist.
+either exist or do not exist.

-They are either real or they are not.
+or they are not.

-The bodhisattvas residing in deserted places
+The bodhisattvas residing

-suitable for practicing meditation
+suitable for practising meditation

 rehearse holding their thoughts together.

-They remain firm and immutable
+They remain firm and immutable [not giving way to the workings of their own minds]

-[not giving way to the workings of their own minds] and as firm as Mount Sumeru.
+and as firm as Mount Sumeru.

 They look upon all dharmas

-as having no existence of their own
+as having no existence of their own,

-as though they were empty space
+as though they were empty space,

 devoid of any density.

-Neither being produced or simply appearing,
+Neither being produced

 neither is their essence on the move